dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/query-language.md

 ## Permission Checking

-Each matching resource is returned only if the client has permission to see all the values of that resource that matched the criteria given in the WHERE clause.
+Each matching resource is returned with the values that the user has permission to see. only if the client has permission to see all the values of that resource that matched the criteria given in the WHERE clause.
 If a matching resource contains a value that was mentioned in the WHERE clause, but the client does not have permission